canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-If using a Kubelet config file, edit the file to set `authentication.x509.clientCAFile` to the location of the client CA file.
-If using command line arguments, edit the kubelet service file /etc/systemd/system/snap.k8s.kubelet.service on each worker node and set the below parameter in KUBELET_AUTHZ_ARGS variable.
+Edit the kubelet configuration file /var/snap/k8s/common/args/kubelet on each worker node and set the below argument.
 --client-ca-file=<path/to/client-ca-file>
-Based on your system, restart the kubelet service.
-For example, systemctl daemon-reload systemctl restart kubelet.service
+Restart the kubelet service.
+For example, snap restart k8s.kubelet

 #### Control 4.2.4